malcolmfperry/bdd-masterclass/serenity/readme.md

 https://gist.github.com/ziadoz/3e8ab7e944d02fe872c3454d17af31a5
 ```

-Well, many folks who are working on the open source software that I am using for
+Thanks also go to many folks who are working on the open source software that I am using for
 this project.

 ## Introduction